 It never happened.

-Um and then they say, Oh, we shouldn't we shouldn't question that.
+And then they say, oh, we shouldn't question that.

-We should just accept this after four years of just never ending hatred and and the claims of illegitimacy and false conspiracy theories.
+We should just accept this after four years of just never-ending hatred and the claims of illegitimacy and false conspiracy theories.

 Yeah, I can't say anything better.